 Brock University will accept international documents from any one of the following three sources:

 Some applicants may have already submitted international documents to the Ontario College of Teachers (OCT) prior to applying to Brock University.
-Brock will accept copies of international documents that have been verified by the OCT, and sent directly from the OCT to the Office of the Registrar, Admissions at Brock University.
-Please contact the OCT directly (www.oct.ca) for further information.
+Please contact the OCT directly to have your documents sent.

 Many Ontario Faculties of Education accept documents and assessments from WES.
-It may be easier for you to submit one set of documents to WES and have them forward them to your universities of choice (note: it is the applicants responsibility to check with each university to find out if they accept WES documents).
+It may be easier for you to submit one set of documents to WES and have them forward them to your universities of choice.
 Go to www.wes.org/ca/required/ for excellent guidelines regarding the submission of appropriate documents.